Connect with others who understand.

 Written by Kelly Crumrin

 There are a variety of causes of depression.
-While researchers have established that hereditary, social, and environmental factors can influence a person’s risk for depression, for the most part, they don’t know why some people suffer from depression and some do not.
+While researchers have established that hereditary, social, and environmental factors can influence a person’s risk for depression, for the most part, they don’t know why some people experience depression and some do not.

 Different types of depression are associated with different causes and risk factors, but the exact combination of factors will vary for each person.
 It is usually a combination of personal factors and recent events, not just one event, that leads to depression.